 “When I finished all that, I decided to return home and that was around 4pm.
 I had arrived in school by 11am.
 So I went to the Mayfair Motor Park in Ife to get a bus back to Ibadan.
 It’s a popular motor park in the town because it’s a public one.
 When I got there, there were only two passengers in the bus and the driver was hanging around somewhere.
 All the same, I entered the bus to wait until we had enough passengers to take off.
 As of 7pm, we were only nine in the 18-seater white Mazda bus.
 It was getting dark, so everyone started complaining.
 We begged the driver to take off and told him that while on the way, it was possible he would get more passengers.
 He agreed and we took off.”

-“As we were going through the path, we got to a junction where we saw that the bus which was in front of us was already parked.
+She continued, “There is a university outside Ife town called Oduduwa University.
+A few minutes drive past it, our driver said he wanted to pass through a short-cut.
+He said because it was weekend, there was traffic in front.
+So he took us through the route.
+When we turned to pass through the so-called short-cut, we saw a bus in front of us and there was another bus behind us.
+It was a bushy path, but we were not so afraid because of the other two buses which were also taking the route.
+We thought it was a route which would take us to Ibadan faster.“As we were going through the path, we got to a junction where we saw that the bus which was in front of us was already parked.
 The passengers had disembarked.
 As we got there, we were also flagged down by a group of about five men; our driver stopped and he himself ordered us to get down.
 Everyone was shocked and we wondered what was happening, but nobody talked.
 We were all just looking.
 The bus behind us was also stopped and all of us passengers in the three buses were up to 40.
 They asked us to lie face down.
 At that point, I became afraid as I knew something was wrong.
 As I lay down, I quickly sent a message on my phone to my dad, reading, ‘Dad, I am held hostage and I don’t even know where we are.
 I think I am in danger.
 Please pray for me.’
 I could use my phone to send the message because when they ordered us to lie down, the men went for a meeting at a nearby bush, together with our driver.
 My dad called me back after a few minutes, but I couldn’t pick it.
 The phone rang out.
 When they heard that my phone rang, they came back and collected my phone and others’.
 After collecting our phones, they went back to their meeting.

 “After a while, they returned and surprisingly, they asked the passengers in my driver’s bus to get back in.
 They instructed our driver to go and ‘dismiss’ us off.
 I was afraid.
 I thought ‘dismissing us’ meant ‘killing us.’
 Our driver looked disappointed, so he shouted at us to get in; he was now holding a gun.
 Everybody kept quiet.
 Then he drove away inside the bush till it was really dark.
 When it was around 10pm, he started dropping us one by one.
 He would drive for about 10 minutes, drop a passenger and give him or her their phone and bag, then drive for another 10 minutes, drop another passenger, and on and on like that.
 He would spread the phones out and ask the person to pick their phone.
 It finally got to my turn and I think I was the sixth passenger to be dropped, I can’t remember full well because at that point, I had become so confused.”